Mamerto Adan is an engineer by profession, but a writer by night. He loves toys and knives. He also has a martial arts background.

 Anime faces are about as complex as any other drawn faces.
-Given the level of details, they are not simple cartoons, but basically a reconstruction of a real human face.
+Given the level of details, they are not simple cartoons.
+They are basically a reconstruction of a real human face.
 We need symmetry, forms, and alignments, or else our anime face will look malformed.
 The size of the face should also be considered.
 Small faces denote younger ages or female genders.
 Larger faces are for guys.
-Hence consider your sketch a failure if your face is not the right size.
+Consider your sketch a failure if your face is not the right size.

 Once you've learned to draw the eyes and face, I think you're ready to do a full body figure.
 This article will show you step-by-step how to bring your awesome figure to life.
 In this case, we will do an anime girl.
-Now I have enough overly cute lolis in my Facebook feed, so just to give me a break we will do a sort of emo girl.
-Now with that said prepare your pens and paper ready and let’s start sketching.
+Now I have enough overly cute lolis in my Facebook feed, so just to give me a break, we will do a sort of emo girl.
+Now with that said, prepare your pens and paper and let’s start sketching.

 The Eggs And Sausages (With Line Frame) Method